Very low density lipoprotein test

 Why the Test is Performed

-Normal VLDL cholesterol level is between 2 and 30 mg/dL.
+Normal VLDL cholesterol level is 2 to 30 mg/dL.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.